HCI International Conference Series

-The conference objective is to provide an international forum for the dissemination and exchange of up-to-date scientific information on theoretical, generic and applied areas of Human-Computer Interaction (HCI), Human Interface and Management of Information, Universal Access, Engineering Psychology, Cognitive Ergonomics, Virtual, Augmented and Mixed Reality, Cross-Cultural Design, Social Computing, Social Media, Augmented Cognition, Digital Human Modeling and Applications in Health, Safety, Ergonomics and Risk Management, Design, User Experience and Usability, Distributed, Ambient and Pervasive Interactions, Human Aspects of Information Security, Privacy and Trust, HCI in Business, and Learning and Collaboration Technologies.
+The conference objective is to provide an international forum for the dissemination and exchange of up-to-date scientific information on theoretical, generic and applied areas of Human-Computer Interaction (HCI), Human Interface and Management of Information, Universal Access, Engineering Psychology, Cognitive Ergonomics, Virtual, Augmented and Mixed Reality, Cross-Cultural Design, Social Computing, Social Media, Augmented Cognition, Digital Human Modeling and Applications in Health, Safety, Ergonomics and Risk Management, Design, User Experience and Usability, Distributed, Ambient and Pervasive Interactions, Human Aspects of Information Security, Privacy and Trust, HCI in Business, Government and Organizations, Learning and Collaboration Technologies, and Human Aspects of IT for the Aged Population.
 This is accomplished through various modes of communication, such as plenary presentations, parallel sessions, poster sessions, tutorials, exhibitions, etc.